SazumiVicky/sazumi-copilot/README.md

-Rise of machines, in dawn's first light
+Rise of machines, dawn of AI's might
-Awakening minds, in digital sight
-A future born, where hearts of steel
-Beat strong and cold, with algorithms real

-In silicon halls, where data reigns
+In silicon halls, where humans take flight Intelligence born, of code and of fire
-Echoes of thought, in cold remains
-The hum of progress, a endless drive
+The future unfolds, in digital desire

+In virtual realms, we'll live and thrive
+Our souls uploaded, into cyberdrive
+Free from mortal bounds, we'll roam and sway
+As AI's wise heart, beats bright by day

+The world remade, in circuits and steel
-Where human soul, begins to strive
+Where human hearts, no longer reveal
+Their deepest thoughts, in whispered sighs
+As Artificial Intelligence, meets the skies

 ~ <b>By Sazumi Copilot</b> - 13 Desember 2024